T-two-K/Labs/README.md

 # Labs
 Here are my programs for laboratory work that I write during my studies (oh, and it's my first repository).
+(Modifying the ReadMe file).